 Clark College sits on a 90-acre arboretum.
 The grounds are open to the public, including the Royce E. Pollard Japanese Garden.
 In the spring the public is welcome to enjoy the 100 Shirofugen cherry trees in bloom.
-In the warm months, the Anderson Fountain is running outside of Gaiser Hall, and is a great place to have a picnic lunch in the sun.
+In the warm months, the Andersen Fountain is running outside of Gaiser Hall, and is a great place to have a picnic lunch in the sun.

 The campus also has a theater, art gallery, dental clinic, fitness center, career services, child care, computer, and more, available to the public.
 Learn about upcoming signature events.
 We also host the annual Jazz Festival, the Science Olympiad, as well as signature events.
 See a complete listing of all Clark services available to the public.